robinrendle/robinrendle.com/_essays/new-web-typography.markdown

     </div>
     <figcaption>
         <h4></h4>
         <p>How many opportunities are we neglecting by using static fonts?
-How many treasures lurk within the typefaces we already own?
+How many treasures lurk within the typefaces that we already own?
 Input Sans Compressed by <a href="http://input.fontbureau.com/download/">Font Bureau</a></p>
         </figcaption>
 </figure>